Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Shed

 Shed offers the widest format diversity of any provider reviewed.
 Compounded semaglutide injection runs $175/month on the 12-month plan ($199 on 6-month, $249 month-to-month).
 Compounded tirzepatide injection runs $245/month on the 12-month plan ($279 on 6-month, $349 month-to-month).
 A separate Microdose track holds the cheapest entry: $149/month for compounded semaglutide and $199/month for compounded tirzepatide.
-For patients who don't want injections, Shed offers compounded semaglutide as sublingual lozenges ($299/mo) or oral drops ($329/mo) and tirzepatide oral drops ($419/mo).
+For patients who don't want injections, Shed cut its non-injection prices this summer: sublingual GLP-1 lozenges are now $199/month (down from $299) and GLP-1 liquid drops are $229/month (down from $329–$419), with the drops now sold as a single product covering both semaglutide and tirzepatide.
 Brand-name Wegovy, Zepbound, and Foundayo are also available, all requiring an additional $125/month Shed Membership.
 Compounded products are not FDA-approved as finished products.

 Shed: pros and cons